valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.3.4 =
+* Hotfix - Fixed an issue where condition number values were being treated like strings and not returning a correct boolean response.

 = 2.3.3 =
 * Hotfix - Fixed subfolder compatibility with versions of Windows that use backslashes instead of forward slashes.
 Contributors via github @primozcigler and @valendesigns.
 * Hotfix - Fixed missing text domain in demo files.
 Contributors via github @jetonr.